 Level III trauma centers must have renal replacement therapy services available to support patients with acute renal failure or a transfer agreement in place if this service is not available.

-Renal replacement therapy might include intermittent hemodialysis or any form of continuous renal replacement therapy to support patients with acute renal failure.
+Renal replacement therapy might include intermittent hemodialysis or any form of Continuous Renal Replacement Therapy (CRRT) to support patients with acute renal failure.